How to Recognize and Walk Through Open Doors: Finding Opportunities in Everyday Life

 After years of sitting, I still can’t get my legs in this position for any length of time.
 I’ve met people with short legs who can’t sit crisscross at all, so I can’t see full lotus being an option for them no matter how much yoga they do.

 A second position is called half-lotus, where you place the right ankle on the left thigh or vice-versa without trying to follow up with the other leg.
-This one has always felt unbalanced to me, and I strain my lower back trying to maintain posture, but I know people who prefer it.
+This one has always felt unbalanced to me, and I strain my lower back trying to maintain this posture, but I know people who prefer it.

 A third, and the position I use, is often called modified Burmese.
 It’s very much like sitting crisscross, but instead of stacking your legs on top of each other, you place them parallel, with the tops of your feet on the floor.
-I’ve found that I can comfortably maintain this posture for about as long as I want to without any pain or my feet falling asleep.

-Lastly, there’s always using a chair.
-This works for a lot of people, but there are a few things you have to consider.
 You want to use a straight-backed chair, not your recliner.
 The ideas about a straight spine still apply.
 Sit so that that your feet are flat on the floor.
 Posture will be more and more important as you sit for longer periods.
 A stable base may be the only thing keeping you from tipping over.

-We’ve all seen the beautiful mediation rooms in magazines and movies.
-If you have one, awesome.
 Everyone else needs to focus on creating a quiet space where you won’t be disturbed.
 It is impossible to settle into meditation if we are waiting for our kids to bust in the door at any second or keep anticipating our roommate walking in.

 In general, anywhere with a reasonable expectation of privacy for 20 minutes will do, and things like noise-canceling headphones and eye masks can make it all easier.
 I’d encourage you not to put too much effort into this, though.
 Meditation is about learning to accept the world exactly as it is.
 Putting too much effort into blocking everything out is counter-productive to this.